A Sense of Life in Fiction

 By deciding what to include in a story and what to exclude, a writer’s sense of life will come through over the course of a few chapters, maybe even just a few pages.
 The omission of certain details, the playing up of other details, the atmosphere, the choices the main character makes, how the story ends—all these factors (and more) will lead the reader to come away with certain impressions about some aspect of reality or human nature.
 It doesn’t matter that the book is fiction, or that the world and characters are imaginary.
 We humans are designed to learn from stories, to imitate them, even.
 The objective truth-value of a story is irrelevant—we will draw lessons and learn from them no matter how fantastical or mythological they may be.

+What does a book's sense of life reveal about an author?
+Not much.
 An author whose book has a bad sense of life is not necessarily a bad person.
 In real life, he may very well be a decent, kind individual.
 He may believe that he has told his story truthfully, to the best of his ability, and it could have been written no other way.
 I respect that.
 Conversely, an author who writes books with a beautiful sense of life may, in real life, fall far short of the noble ideals set forth in his stories.

 The same holds true, in general, for readers.
 Readers who like a book with a bad sense of life are not necessarily bad people.
 Let me give an example.

 One of my close relatives considered Gary Jennings’s The Journeyer to be one of the best books he had ever read.
 I was repelled by it, and only got a third of the way through.
 Among other things, Jennings’s depiction of children and sex was revolting.
 (I stopped well before the disturbing torture scene later in the book.
 But if you read the reviews on Amazon, you can see how readers were affected by that scene and by the implied pedophilia of the book).
-My close relative who counted The Journeyers among his all-time favorite books was a decent person, but he and I had opposite reactions toward this particular book.
+My relative who counted The Journeyers among his all-time favorite books was an affable, law-abiding person, but he and I had opposite reactions toward this particular book.

 Having said that, there are times when a person’s reaction to a particular work of fiction or to a particular character may give some insight into his or her moral sense.
 But this only holds true if his or her actions are influenced as a result.
 If a friend tells you he was inspired by Sam Gamgee’s devotion to Frodo in Return of the King, and that he strives to be as kind and loving toward his friends as Sam was toward Frodo, that speaks well of your friend’s character.